cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Moderator] 04/27/2020 14:16:49
 > now the controller is crashing... hmm perhaps I should do extra ros stuff outside of webots....
 On a different note, is it possible to get positions (using supervisor) relative to a specific frame?
 I want to get the gripper position relative to the robot base, not the world

-<@239507682111913984> looks like a good approach.
+`@Simon Steinmann` looks like a good approach.
 For the supervisor, you can get the absolute position of both nodes and the compute te difference

 ##### Simon Steinmann [Moderator] 04/27/2020 14:17:41
 that's true. any library you'd recommend? eigen?